 Morado Opal and a material known as "Tiffany Stone" have a similar purple and white color and physical properties.
 However, they are different materials from different localities.
 A short description of each is provided below.

-Morado opal is a purple and white opalite with minor amounts of silica from central Mexico.
+Morado opal is a purple and white common opal with minor amounts of silica from central Mexico.
 It is composed mainly of silica with minor amounts of fluorite.
 The purple color and fluorescence of the material are attributed to the fluorite.
-As an opalite, it is subject to crazing and is brittle.
+Many specimens exhibit crazing in a short time after mining.